Wildlander-mod/wildlander-mod.github.io/wip/ModdingGuide.md

 ---
 layout: default
-title: How Do I mod Wildlander?
+title: How Do I Add Mods?
 has_toc: false
-has_children: false
+has_children: true
-description:  How Do I mod Wildlander?
+description: Customization Guide
 ---

 # Table of contents